 Breast lift surgery costs can vary widely from surgeon to surgeon and region to region.
 The fee will be largely based on the surgeon’s experience, type of breast lift, and geographic location.

 Most health insurance plans will not cover breast lift surgery, but most plastic surgery practices offer financing plans.
-Dr. Cruise’s office has three options: Care Credit, Alphaeon, and Prosper.
+Joseph T Cruise, MD’s office has three options: Care Credit, Alphaeon, and Prosper.

 Cost may include the following: